TABLE OF CONTENT

 In the Streetbeat project, Clay demonstrated how proper format adaptation can maintain brand consistency across multiple platforms.
 Use the following guidelines to tailor your animations for specific channels:

-Platform Recommended Formats Resolution File Size Guideline
+Format Best Use Recommended Resolution Target File Size

 A recent study revealed that 42% of consumers value a logo they can instantly recognize, emphasizing the importance of maintaining brand consistency throughout the animation process.